 Written, directed and produced by Ms. Natyzak, the film is the result of a year-long project.
 Its a long story; there's alot stuffed into 55 minutes of video.
 The media's power is well used, nothing is wasted.
 The production is thoroughly professional, but totally avoids slickness.
 Besides being a must for area residents, the film has uses for teachers, realtors, local businesses, those considering relocating in the area, and anyone with a casual interest in history.
 And it makes a very colorful and enticing travelogue; a perfect preview for a visit.
 The project was supported by a matching grant from the New Jersey Council on the Humanities.
 The Historical Society hopes to repay the matching portion through sales of the video.

 Narration beyond the interviews is performed by Drew Lertz, and there is an original musical score by Richard DeRosa.
-Cameras were handled by Lisa Pachnos, Nick Pachnos and Vic Campbell, whose Sparta Company, Buzz Creek, distributes the video.
+Cameras were handled by Lisa Pachnos, Nick Pachnos and Vic Campbell, whose company, Buzz Creek, distributes the video.